Sujan-Bhattarai12/HairLoss_Prediction/README.md

 The analysis involves using hair data available from Datacamp.
 Initially steps is to clean the data, perform exploratory visulizations, and make the necessary changes.
 The projec is a part of global competition which will be submitted next month in the end of October.

-# Hair Loss Prediction

-A comprehensive machine learning project to predict hair loss severity by leveraging clinical and physiological data with multiple modeling approaches.

 ---

 ## Project Summary